listx/listx_blog/post/2015-02-24-puzzle-game-button-recognizer.md

 After we're done checking, we modify the entire sequence database `db`, such that we only care about the first $N - 1$ buttons in the sequence.
 This way, on the next iteration, we can rest assured that checking against the "last" button in a sequence is not always the same button.
-In subsequent runs of `step`, we have `dbRem`'s sequences slowly get reduced down to nothing as we keep chopping off all sequences's last button.
+In subsequent runs of `step`, we have `dbRem`'s sequences slowly get reduced down to nothing as we keep chopping off all sequences' last button.
 Keep in mind that we feed the filtered, matching entries of `db` back into subsequent runs of `step`, so that effectively we're only working with matching sequences.
 Once we reach down to no buttons, we label these named sequences as `entriesComplete`, and append it into `foundSoFar`.